playgameservices/play-games-plugin-for-unity/README.md

 to activate those features in the Google Play Developer Console when creating your application instances.

-Please note the following pieces of information when creating your client IDs, as they will be necessary later:
+Please note the package name (also called bundle identifier) (e.g. "com.example.awesomegame") when creating your game configurations as it will be necessary later.

-**Android**

-* Your package name (e.g. "com.example.awesomegame")
-* Your application ID (e.g. 123456789012)

-**iOS**

-* Your bundle identifier (e.g. "com.example.AwesomeGame")
-* Your client ID (e.g. "46798138751-afwa4iejsfjskj.apps.googleusercontent.com")

-_[*] The application ID is the number that Google Play Developer Console assigns to your project.
-Please note that is not the same as your Apple application ID._
+Once you configure at least one resource (event, achievement, or leaderboard), you can copy the resource configuration from the Google Play Developer Console, and paste it into the setup configuration in Unity.

+The setup process will configure your game with the client id and generate a C# class that contains constants for each of your resources.

 **Note:** Do not forget to add your test accounts (the accounts with which you will try signing in) to the **Testing** section of the Developer Console,